 She started performing blues songs at her high school and later went to college, where she also performed her music but never actually finished her studies.
-In the early 1960s, Janis was really started to embody her blues persona, both physically and mentally.
 She dressed like the Beat Generation poets and blues artists she loved so much and recorded her first song in 1962.
-From there, she moved around a lot and recorded several more songs, while also beginning to use drugs like heroin and meth more regularly, as well as drinking whiskey heavily.
+From there, she moved around a lot and recorded several more songs, while also beginning to use drugs such as heroin and meth more regularly, as well as drinking whiskey heavily.
 It was only a matter of time before this lifestyle got out of control.

 Janis Joplin sings into a microphone on a darkened stage at the Fillmore East, New York, New York, February 11, 1969.
 (Photo by David Fenton/Getty Images)

-Giarratano did his best to convince Janis that many professional musicians had enjoyed great careers without resorting to drug use, and she eventually decided to give it another try.
-In the late 60s, she recorded and released more songs and started to get booked for some pretty big performances with the group Big Brother and the Holding Company.
-Eventually, Janis decided to go it alone and launched a solo career.
-She’d done her best to avoid drugs but had eventually slipped back into her bad old habits and, in 1969, it was said that she was using a lot of heroin on a daily basis and, as previously mentioned, it was this drug that would ultimately lead to her untimely demise in October of 1970.
+Giarratano did his best to convince Joplin that many successful professional musicians had enjoyed great careers without resorting to drug use, and she eventually decided to try again.
+In the late 1960s, she recorded and released more songs and started to get booked for fairly big performances with the group Big Brother and the Holding Company.
+Eventually, Joplin decided to go it alone and launched a solo career.
+Although she had some success in avoiding drugs and alcohol, she eventually slipped back into her bad old habits; in 1969, it was said that she was using a lot of heroin on a daily basis.
+It was this drug that would ultimately lead to her untimely demise in October 1970.